 Cook linguine noodles according to the directions on box, then drain.

 Add the butter to a heated pan and add the minced garlic.
-Cook for 1 minute, then add the chicken broth.
+Cook for 1 minute, then add the lemon juice and chicken broth.
 Add the shrimp to the pan and season with salt and pepper.
 Cook for 2 minutes on each side.

 Add the pasta, parsley and Parmesan cheese to the shrimp.
 Mix together and serve.